Kong/docs.konghq.com/app/_src/gateway/licenses/index.md

 ## License expiration

-Licenses expire at 00:00 on the date of expiration, relative to the timezone the machine is running in.
+Licenses expire at 00:00 on the date of expiration, relative to the time zone the machine is running in.

 Kong Manager displays a banner with a license expiration warning starting at 15 days before expiration.
 Expiration warnings also appear in [{{site.base_gateway}} logs](#license-expiration-logs).